LivePersonInc/developer-center/pages/documents/consumer experience/ios-sdk/UnAuthenticated-iOS.md

 ---

 ### Introduction

 Unauthenticated In-App Messaging allows brands to communicate with consumers in an unauthenticated manner.
-Unauthenticated In-App Messaging allows brands:
+This allows:

 * Easier & quicker on-boarding to LiveEngage

 * Having pre authentication messaging use cases, for example, assistance with password recovery

 * The ability to use Campaigns for Messaging

 ### Related Classes, Parameters & APIs

 LPAuthenticationParams contains an authentication type, you can either set it or pass it in the object initialization (```init()```).
 When not passing an authentication type in init() the default value is LPAuthenticationType.signup (will deprecated on July 2019)

 _Note: if you pass **authenticationCode** or **jwt** on LPAuthenticationParams init() - it will automatically set the authentication type to LPAuthenticationType.authenticated_